drbean/edit/jeffreykuo/Send_thermal_pad.md

 **Morphology of composites**

 The morphology of neat silicone rubber and silicone composite is shown in Figure 16.
-It can be seen in Figure 16. (a), the morphology of neat silicone rubber is plain and smooth.
-Addition of 20 phr of *h*-BN, as shown in Figure 16. (b), the filler did not spread homogeneously, tend to form agglomerates.
-This phenomenon was due to poor compability between filler and matrix.
-Further addition of *h*-BN, as shown in Figure 16. (c), the silicone composite showed rough surface due to the existence of filler agglomerates and some void was formed among the agglomerates.
-This condition leads to reduction of some properties, especially mechanical properties.
+As can be seen from Figure 16. (a), the morphology of the neat silicone rubber was plain and smooth.
+Figure 16. (b) shows on addition of 20 phr of *h*-BN, the filler failed to spread homogeneously, tending to form agglomerates due to poor compability between filler and matrix.
+On further addition of *h*-BN, as shown in Figure 16. (c), the silicone composite developed rough surfaces due to the existence of filler agglomerates and voids formed among the agglomerates.
+This condition led to reductions in the values of some properties, especially mechanical properties.

 ![](media\image25.jpeg){width="6.53125in" height="4.739583333333333in"}